yamillap/E-Commerce/README.md

 # Amazon-E-Commerce
-Amazon E-Commerce System built by using Java
+In class assignment called Amazon E-Commerce System

+This project implements user-interface and was built using Java